 3. Tragedies unfortunately happen everyday.
 The HOPE Fund wants to have contingency funds available so we can act swiftly when these situations arise.

 We are a 100% volunteer run 501c3 Corporation.
 With the administrative, fundraising, customer service and event related activities within a year's time, it takes over 240 volunteers to make the HOPE Fund run efficiently.
 ALL of the money that we raise STAYS in Penns Valley to help those in need.
 It is the belief of THE HOPE FUND that people are likely to recover faster when not faced with financial burden.
 We have assisted stroke victims, cancer patients, heart attack victims, accident victims and those displaced by house fires.
-In sum, we have distributed over $425,000 since August, 2008 to our Penns Valley neighbors in need.
+In sum, we have distributed almost $900,000 since August, 2008 to our Penns Valley neighbors in need.
 Some more specific examples of residents we have helped are noted below.

 STORIES OF HOPE

 An 87 year old woman loved attending church.
 She was not only losing her sight but also her hearing.
 She no longer could go to church since she heard nothing.
 HOPE bought her hearing aides!
 She said, "It is a miracle" when she attended church again!

 A 55 year old gentleman was in the hospital for his third back surgery.
 The HOPE Fund team was able to interview him from the hospital after his surgery.
 Because his job requires him to lift a considerable amount of weight, he was unable to work for several months.
 The HOPE Fund was able to pay four months of rent so he could focus on healing.